 Teenagers are quite sensitive and emotional creatures.
-They can be heartbroken over getting lower grades, and not getting an invitation to a friend’s birthday party can plunge them into sadness.
+They can be heartbroken over getting lower grades, and not getting an invitation to a friend’s birthday party or slumber party can plunge them into sadness.

 If their sadness becomes intense and prolonged, starts interfering with daily activities, and makes your teen feel worthless, do not take it lightly.
 These might be the symptoms of depression.

 Depression is the most common mental health issue in the United States.
 Here is what you need to know about symptoms, causes, behavior indications, and management of depression in teens.